 Bully Stick Pros

 - The most significant benefit of bully sticks is their ability to help maintain dental health.
-By regularly offering your dog bully sticks to chew, you will likely notice an improvement with their dental health, or the maintenance of clean teeth.
+By regularly offering your dog bully sticks to chew, you will likely notice an improvement in their dental health or the maintenance of clean teeth.

-- Brands such as Best Bully Sticks use free range, grass-fed beef, and no harmful chemicals or additives.
+- Brands such as Best Bully Sticks use free-range, grass-fed beef, and no harmful chemicals or additives.
+They are one of the best natural chews for dogs.

 - Bully Sticks are easy to digest.